timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 }
 ```

-There's a lot to take in at once, so let's tackle main points one by one:
+There's a lot to take in, so let's tackle main points one by one:
-1. As in the optimized solution, we need to count commas first, so that we know how many numbers we need to parse and allocate an array of proper size.
-We would count commas in a SIMD way, so we leave the implementation for the next section.
+1. As in the optimized solution, we need to count numbers first, so that we know how many numbers we need to parse and allocate an array of proper size.
+Since the amount of numbers is just the amount of commas plus 1, we would count commas as it's easier to do (we leave the implementation for the next subsection).
 We also need to set two counters, `processed` and `amount`.
 The former tracks the number of bytes processed to advance the input and load a correct substring into a vector.
 The latter serves for counting parsed numbers that were added to the `result` array.
-2. Next, we allocate a small array for re-using as an output from the method that parses a vector.
+2. Next, we allocate a small array to re-use it as an output from the method that parses a vector.
 Since the maximum amount of numbers we can theoretically parse is only eight, there won't be any harm if we allocate it on the stack.
 3. Then we load a substring into a vector and parse it. `ParseVector` returns the number of bytes processed within the vector and the amount of numbers it placed into the `output` array.
-4. The numbers then are added to the `result` array and we advance both counters, `processed` and `amount`.
+4. The numbers are then added to the `result` array and we advance both counters, `processed` and `amount`.
 5. Once we finish the SIMD processing, we process the rest of the string by applying the same approach we used in the optimized solution.

 Now let's have a look at the methods we used throughout `Parse`.
 We'll explore `CountCommas` first.

 ### Counting Commas

-Similarly to the optimized solution, in the SIMD approach, we also do two passes through the string: the first is to count an amount of numbers — or an amount of commas as they're connected — we are going to process and the second is to parse them.
+Similarly to the optimized solution, in the SIMD approach, we also do two passes through the string: the first is to count an amount of numbers — or an amount of commas as they're connected — and the second is to parse them.
 While we are employing SIMD for the actual processing, why not speed up the counting of commas as well?

 ```csharp
 private static readonly Vector128<byte> Commas = Vector128.Create((byte)',');